Friday 25 Mar 05

 Last day blues and the wind was still blowing as we launched and pointed into the wind and began a two hour ferry glide against wind and tide across the channel towards Boyne Island.

 The beach kept getting closer and we weren't even heading for it.
 We snuck over the sandbanks and small surf fringing the mouth of the Boyne River back to the boat ramp.
+We then unloaded the boats, hosed them down, loaded up the cruiser and headed off in search of a much needed hamburger and drove back to big smoke of Brisbane.

 Stan Podobnik has lived all over the country in the last few years, but has kept migrating back to Queensland to paddle nearly every year.
 Except for one year where he had the mad idea to cycle across the US, has had the fortune over the years to paddle most of the best paddling locations on the Queensland coastline.
 A great paddling companion, Stan's easy going manner makes for fun paddle trip.